bhumika03-dev/ProjectAirbnb/README.md

 # 🏡 ProjectAirbnb

-A backend-focused clone of Airbnb, designed to showcase a scalable, modular, and RESTful API architecture using **Node.js**, **Express.js**.
+A backend-focused clone of Airbnb,designed to showcase a scalable, modular, and RESTful API architecture using **Node.js**, **Express.js**.
 This project demonstrates my ability to build robust backend systems for real-world applications.
 ## 📁 Project Structure